Aniketkhote/refreshed/.github/ISSUE_TEMPLATE/bug_report.md

 **Flutter Version:**
 Enter the version of the Flutter you are using

-**Getx Version:**
+**Refreshed Version:**
-Enter the version of the Getx you are using
+Enter the version of the Refreshed you are using

 **Describe on which device you found the bug:**
-ex: Moto z2 - Android.
+ex: Moto Edge 30 - Android.

 **Minimal reproduce code**
 Provide a minimum reproduction code for the problem